Htein Lin (activist)

-Htein Lin (ထိန်လင်း, [tʰèiɰ̃ lɪ́ɰ̃]; born 31 December 1966) is a Burmese painter, performance artist, and activist.
+Htein Lin (ထိန်လင်း, [tʰèiɰ̃ lɪ́ɰ̃]; born 31 December 1966) is a Burmese painter, performance artist, and writer.

 Early life

-Htein Lin was born in Mezaligon, Ayeyarwady Region in Burma.
+Htein Lin was born in Ingapu, Ayeyarwady Region in Burma.
 From 1985, he studied for a Bachelor of Law (LLB) degree at Yangon University.
-Together with other students, he was expelled in 1988 for protesting about the lack of investigation into the death of another student.
+Together with other students, he was expelled in 1988 for protesting about the lack of investigation into the death of Hpone Maw prior to the 8888 uprising.

 Following involvement with protests, Htein Lin, together with other activists, withdrew to camps on the border with India.
 Here he became a member of the All Burma Students' Democratic Front (ABSDF), opposed to the Burmese military regime.
 During this period, he studied with the artist Sitt Nyein Aye from Mandalay, learning about western artists such as Pablo Picasso and Vincent van Gogh.
 He used his skills to add illustrations the publications of the ABSDF.
-He was involved with internal conflicts within the ABSDF in 1991 and was imprisoned.
-In 1993, Htein Lin continued his law degree, which he completed in 1994.
+Moving to Pajau ABSDF camp in Kachin State near the Chinese boder, he and other students were detained for around 9 months from 1991-1992 and suffered physical abuse at the hands of other students in the most notorious episode of the opposition group’s history, which he wrote about in his autobiography Ma Pa and appeared as a comic book (Pajau) by Wooh.
+After escaping in May 1992 from the camp, and returning to Yangon, Htein Lin continued his law degree in 1993, which he completed in 1994.